Consulting

 Site visits and deeper project work is dependent on my current client load and the time of year.
 My greatest availability is November through April, since there is less demand on our farm at that time.
 Any consistent work on a project will be articulated in a scope of work and agreement signed by both parties before work begins.

 Much planning and project work can be done virtually using Zoom, Google Earth and other platforms.
 If a site visit is desired or necessary, availability depends on the time of year and distance of travel.
-Mileage or other transportation costs, meals, and hourly rates will apply.
-Because of the needs of my family and farm, distant travel beyond 2-3 hours from my home in Mecklenburg, NY is often more difficult, but possible with adequate advance planning.
+Mileage or other transportation costs, meals, and hourly rates will apply and be laid out in a scope of work.

 Rates